mnorin/ba.sh/README.md

 ### Compressed bundle (highly optional)

-There is an option to create a compresed bundle that will unpack your code and execute it.
+There is an option to create a compressed bundle that will unpack your code and execute it.
 It's not just applicable to ba.sh specifically, but you can make your scripts much smaller.

 It does have dependencies involved.

 ...
 TBD
-(This will take me some time to implement, so, if you are interested, check in a week may be)
+(This will take me some time to implement, so, if you are interested, check in a week maybe)

 ## Best practices and recommendations